gtalarico/revitpythonwrapper/docs/element.rst

     When retrieving the FamilySymbol from an instance, and the  Family from a Symbol, one might uses ``instance.Symbol`` and ``symbol.Family``.

-    Unfortunatelly, this would not be the case with Wall Elements.
+    Unfortunately, this would not be the case with Wall Elements.
     A Wall Instance is actually a ``DB.Wall``; the `Family Type` of a wall is not a ``DB.FamilySymbol`` type, but a ``DB.WallType``;
     and instead of ``.Family``, walls use ``.Kind``.